BloodyD/pysize/README.md

 # PySize
-Module for file representation.
+Module for file size representation.
 It behaves like an int or float.

 ## Usage:
 ```